Notes and Applied Theory Small Data Ethics

 Explainability

-If you cannot explain the metric to the person it describes, it does not belong in high-stakes use.
+If you cannot explain it to the person it describes, it does not belong in high-stakes use.

 Repair